 2. Conduct a reference check.

 Given that you are entrusting sensitive information and control to an otherwise complete stranger, a reference check is essential.
 The most reliable licensing body for interventionists is the Association of Intervention Specialists (AIS).
-The AIS conducts experience and reference checks before issuing credentials to an interventionist.
+The AIS conducts experience and reference checks before issuing credentials.
 Once these credentials have been established, references from other professionals and clients should be requested.
 Finally, don’t hesitate to be frank about the educational, clinical and personal background of the interventionist during your initial inquiries.

 3. Ask personal questions.